stormpath/stormpath-aspnetcore/docs/password_reset.rst

 How it Works
 ------------

-After enabling the workflow in Stormpath, restart your ASP.NET application.
+After enabling the workflow in Stormpath, restart your |framework| application.
 You can now complete a self-service password reset:

 * The login form at ``/login`` will show a "Forgot Password?" link.
 * Clicking that link will take you to ``/forgot``, where you can enter your email address.